soneyahossain/soneyahossain.github.io/index.md

 title: About
 ---

-### Hello!
+<p style="color:#ff6600; font-weight:bold; font-size:1.1em;">I am an incoming Assistant Professor of Computer Science at the University of Texas at Dallas, starting Fall 2025.</p>

-I am a final-year Ph.D. candidate at the University of Virginia (UVA), where I am a member of the [LESS](https://less-lab-uva.github.io/) lab, advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
-My research leverages program analysis and AI/ML techniques to automate and improve effectiveness of various software engineering tasks, including testing, debugging, and program repair.
+I recently earned my Ph.D. in Computer Science from the University of Virginia, where I was advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
+I use artificial intelligence to automate and improve the effectiveness of various software engineering tasks—such as testing, debugging, and program repair—making software more reliable and development more efficient.
+My work has been published in top-tier venues (e.g., ICSE, FSE, NeurIPS) and integrated into tools used by industry leaders like AWS and Lockheed Martin.
 More details on my [CV]({{'/'|relative_url}}assets/CV/CV.pdf).

 <p style="color:#ff6600; font-weight:bold; font-size:1.1em;">
-🌟 Big news!
-I will be joining the University of Texas at Dallas (UTD) as an Assistant Professor of Computer Science starting Fall 2025!
-I’m looking to hire 2–3 fully funded PhD students in the area of AI for Software Engineering.
-If you're interested, feel free to read some of my recent papers and reach out with a couple of new ideas or extensions you'd be excited to work on.
+🌟 I am currently recruiting Ph.D. students interested in AI for Software Engineering.
+If you're passionate about research at this intersection, feel free to reach out—especially after reading some of my recent papers and thinking about ideas or extensions you'd be excited to explore.
 </p>